gfiedler2026/newSkill/README.txt

 you would obviously insert your own repo here.

 Now, since my repo is empty it would display a warning that i'm cloning an empty repo.
 But this README will be my first "push" to my repo.
-I would accomplish adding a commit first, then calling git push. git commit -m "adding README.txt file" git push
+I would accomplish adding a commit first, then calling git push. git add README.txt //to stage the change git commit -m "adding README.txt file" git push

+with that, we have successfully adding and pushed a new file to our github! now you can go to that link above and see that it has been added. (obviously ill be addng other things).